 This poses a problem with certain controllers watching these APIs in the Workload Cluster, for example, Service Binding implementation in GitHub.
-They might require cluster-scoped read access
+They might require cluster-scoped read access verbs on projected APIs in the Workload Cluster.

 There is a workaround for these types of scenarios: